hildogjr/magnifyOnFigure/README.md

 'Shift+PageDown': Decrease additional zooming factor on Y-axis

-'Control+Q': Resets the additional zooming factors to 0
+'Shift+Q': Resets the additional zooming factors to 0

 'Control+A': Displays position of secondary axes and magnifier in the command window